Mintypeets/Beepbox-mod-visualiser/README.md

 - export your beepbox song in the .json file format
 - place the .json file in the same folder as the code, it doesn't matter how it's named

-- remember to update which channels in your song are the kick channel in settings.txt with its corresponding screen shake power level (for screenshake effect) for example: '"kick channels": {"9": 1, "5": 3}' in this case, we have channel 6 with a power level of 3 and channel 10 with a power level of 1
+- (optional) you can update which channels in your song are the kick channel in settings.txt with its corresponding screen shake power level (for screenshake effect) for example: '"kick channels": {"9": 1, "5": 3}' in this case, we have channel 6 with a power level of 3 and channel 10 with a power level of 1
 (remember that the first channel is 0 unlike what beepbox have as their channel number (it starts at 1 in there)) you can also play around with the other settings, just that they have to be in the correct format and value type